kevinrobinson/somerville-teacher-tool/aws/README.md

-# Building containers for production
+## Building production containers
 There is a [Travis build](https://travis-ci.org/kevinrobinson/somerville-teacher-tool) set up for the project.
 This will run tests for remote branches and pull requests, but also will build a production container on merges to master.
 It also uploads asset artifacts to S3, so that the production container can point to them.

 If you'd like to build a production container you can do this locally or on a separate EC2 instance.
 You'll need Docker Hub and AWS credentials configured, and then can run the `aws/rails/builds.sh` script.
 Keep in mind this will push to the Docker Hub repository, and that subsequent deploys will pull from there.

-# Deploying containers on production instances
+## Deploying production containers
 If you're trying to deploy the service for the first time, you'll have to setup and seed the database first.
 See the `First deploy!` section below.

 First, in order to communicate with Docker Hub, you'll need to manually run `docker login` on the production instance to authenticate.
 This authorization will be cached.
 You'll also need to add the deploying user to the `docker` user group.